Importing 2D Assets

 - In the Assets field, you can change the folder to copy the image files to.

-- Select the Create sub directory for each metadata check box to copy the directory structure from the metadata file to Qt Design Studio.
+- Select the Create sub directory check box to import the assets in a sub directory inside Export Paths.

 - Deselect the Import assets check box if you only want to create QML files.